-You'll spend your day with your family and friends who you know and love but also your photographer.
+You'll not only spend your day with your family and friends, who you know and love, but also your photographer.
 All other wedding suppliers do their bit and go home, some don't even go to weddings at all.
 You don't need to know them or like them.

 Even as someone who likes to stay out of the way and not get involved, you'll see me there from time to time as I cross your eye line.
-I'll have sat with the bride while her makeup goes on and maybe with the groom as he irons his shirt in just his socks and trousers.
-I'll be the first person you see as you walk out of the church as husband and wife and I may well be standing closer to you both than anyone bar the vicar/registrar as you say your vows.
+I'll be there in the morning as make-up goes on and shirts are ironed.
+I'll be the first person you see as you walk back down the aisle as a married couple and I may well be standing closer to both of you than anyone — bar the celebrant, as you say your vows.

-I will inevitably talk to one or two of your guests as they say hello to me, (most likely the keen amateur photographer in the family) so it's vital you pick someone you're both comfortable to be around and have a rapport with and are happy for them to be around your family and friends all day.
+I will inevitably talk to your guests as they say hello to me, so it's vital you pick someone you're both comfortable and have a rapport with and are happy for them to be around your family and friends all day.

 So, hello there.
 I’m Tom.
-I live in the small village of Little Paxton, just outside St Neots in Cambridgeshire.
-I’ve just moved here in April 2019 from Bromsgrove in the West Midlands.
-Needing a home when coming back the UK after spending a year away travelling I moved in with my Dad and Step Mum in Bromsgrove and then started my wedding photography business.
-I’ve loved photographing around the West Midlands area and i’m looking forward to going back there many times this year and next year for my current bookings, but I have decided to come back home to be nearer friends and my sister ( I lived just down the road in Biggleswade for 12 years and in Potton from the age of 16) and i’m looking forward becoming a Cambridgeshire Wedding Photographer.
+I live in the small village of Little Paxton, just outside St. Neots in Cambridgeshire.
+I moved here in April 2019 from Bromsgrove in the West Midlands.
+After spending a year away travelling, I came back to the UK in 2015 and needed a home, so moved in with my dad and step-mum in Bromsgrove and then started my wedding photography business.
+I loved photographing around the West Midlands area and I’m looking forward to going back there many times this year and next year for my current bookings, but I have decided to come back home to be nearer friends, my sister and my nieces, having lived in the area since I was 16.

-Oh, and if you're wondering what to get me for Christmas this year I love spiced rum.
+Oh, and if you're wondering what to get me for Christmas this year I drink spiced rum.

 My main hobby though is photography and I love that I get to do what I love the most for a living.
 And I live to work.
 I take any opportunity for a good picture; whether that’s getting up early to capture a sunrise, or staying up late to photograph star trails.
 If you ask my family and friends, they’ll tell you that they never see me without my camera.

 There's more photography around now than ever before, but Facebook is full of selfies and Instagram is full of pets and plates of food.
-Don't get me wrong, there's nothing wrong with photographing the cat or taking a selfie, I do all those as well (see the mirror selfie above - taken at a quiet moment during a recent bride prep - for proof).
-I'm not one for photographing food, although I did once take a picture of a steak I was served while in Texas a couple of years ago, but it was ridiculously huge and needed to be seen.
+Don't get me wrong, there's nothing wrong with photographing the cat or taking a selfie, I do all those as well.
+I think my cats are sick of the camera and I’ve only had them a few months!